-During the year ended December 31, 2022, our board of directors held five meetings.
-Each of the directors attended at least 75% of the total number of meetings of the board of directors and of the committees of which he or she was a member, except for Paul Chaney, who attended approximately 69% of the aggregate number of meetings of the board of directors and of the committees of which he was a member.
+During the year ended December 31, 2024, our board of directors held five meetings.
+Each of the directors attended at least 75% of the total number of meetings of the board of directors and of the committees of which he or she was a member.
 The board of directors encourages directors to attend in person the Annual Meeting of Stockholders of the Company, or Special Meeting in lieu thereof, or, if unable to attend in person, to participate by other means, if practicable.
 In recognition of this policy, the board of directors typically schedules a regular meeting of the board of directors to be held on the date of, and immediately following, the Annual Meeting of Stockholders.